ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 The first attempts were disasters.

-* Bing/DALL-E 3 rendered the shark boss as a smiling realtor (absolutely unacceptable).
+* Bing rendered the shark boss as a smiling realtor (absolutely unacceptable).
 * Leonardo.Ai gave the octopus six tentacles and a PhD in existential despair (close, but no cigar).
 * NightCafe conjured a mystical abandoned cart—none of the demanded creatures, yet strangely compelling.